sawhuang/sawhuang.github.io/projects.md

 ___

 ### [Analyzing Trends in IUCN Critically Endangered Species](https://github.com/sawhuang/INFO2950/tree/main/Final%20Project)
 In this project, I worked with a partner on analyzing trends in IUCN Critically Endangered Species.
-We used exploratory data analysis to visualize statistically significant trends and better understand the common traits associated with critically endangered animals
+We used exploratory data analysis to visualize statistically significant trends and better understand the common traits associated with critically endangered animals.

 ___